andre-ye/uni/docs/phil/phil-458/lecture.md

 - The natural attitude -- the naive perspectivce -- is forbidden when we do phenomenology, we bracket these things.
 - Zahavi tries to say that Husserl takes this back -- the true ontic reality is now set truth, we don't lose anything -- this is false, we keep our world but we bracketed the existence/meaning value of it.
 - Subject and object correlate is not religious conversion -- epoche is saying first in order to understand what acts are doing we can't presuppose that world because for all we know we could have constituted it -- if you want to keep the world, you will have to give it up.

+---

+## Week 3 Tuesday: Universality in Phenomenology I
+- Husserl -- we're not looking for transcendence (this is what is bracketed in the epoche) -- the world as transcending consciousness; we only ever know and experience that which is in consciousness
+- Transcendence as opposed to immanence -- we have to limit our investigation to that which is immanent in consciousness
+  - Immanence -- within, restricted to
+  - That which is within consciousness
+  - What is immanent in consciousness -- what is within consciousness
+  - Conscious acts are not spatial; consciousness is not spatial; within implies there is an in and an out, that it is a spatial location
+  - To what extent is a tree in my consciousness? vs. a water is in my bottle
+  - Space is in consciousness.
+We are gonna restrict ourselves to something in consciousness in a different sense from what is in containers.
+But we can get tripped up on this.
+We have to overcome biases which arise from the natural attitude -- biases about what reality is, waht knowing is, what it means to attain transcendence from a naive natural attitude.
+- 'within' consciousness: already potentially an embodiment of the natural attitude
+- object -- something which stands over and against consciousness as opposed to something which is immanent in consciousness. object -- 'over against', from latin (project, objectus).
+But we have to overthrow this bias, that this is just what an object is.
+So we're going to use knew words -- stuff, content, the meant.
+But we have to struggle against object.
+Even Husserl has to overcome biases which emerge in the natural attitude and which are sedimented in language.
+- Transcendence -- that which will transcend consciousness, distinct from consciousness, etc. Husserl calls to attention that that which is transcednent to consciousness is in consciousness -- how else could you conceive of it?
+- Transcendence -- also a theological context, leaving or going beyond this world.
+- Epistemological or theological senses for the transcendent.
+- Transcendental -- conditions of the possibility of experience, knowledge,
+- For Kant and the modern turn to the subject: the subjective conditions for the possibiility of experience -- what needs to be true for consciousness such that experience is possible at all?
+The transcendental refers to the deeply internal now --
+- If we are talking about the transcendental, we are not exactly talking about transcendence -- it is almost even reversed in a particular sense (but with both we have an outside-immanence)
+  - For Kant the transcendental is unconscious
+- **Question** -- what counts as conscious?
+If I am indirectly aware of something (e.g. I receive representations or measurements from something), am I really conscious of it?
+- Intentionality does not mean on purpose or volitional -- that I consciously or purposely create/intend something.
+From Brentano through Husserl, rather directedness to an object, term, content, 'meant'.
+Volitional acts are intentional.
+But also just by seeing fish, you are also performing an intentional act; it is directed at something.
+  - Why not 'attending', 'attention'?
+Perhaps attending is one kind of intending
+- Epoche -- the concrete conscious and intellectual practice of suspending or withholding judgement about the existence or ontological status of the world
+  - The world is the generic term of consciousness at this point which we all have -- whether that world which we have has anything to do with the world, we are bracketing for now.
+Stop presupposing a world beyond my word or your world.
+  - So do we run into transcendental solipsism?
+Maybe, but no -- it leads towards transcendental intersubjectivity.
+But we won't judge whether it is my world
+  - Not a mere mental experiment, but a practice -- you have to actively engage in it; it cannot be done for you.
+  - While you are on a jury, you suspedn judgement until you have enough evidence to suggest otherwise
+- The natural attitude is the attitude of consciousness which apodictically presupposes the existence of the world which is wholly distinct from the subject.
+The world transcends consciousness.
+In the epoche, we bracket the question of transcendence -- 'objccts' are immanent terms of intentional acts.
+'Objectivity' is attaining knowledge which is existent independently of our consciousness.
+- We're not given being as being.
+- Phenomenology as a religious conversion
+- People were doing phenomenology before phenomenology -- Kierkegaard, Nietzsche (psychology), St. Augustin
+- For Kierkegaard, the Abraham-Isaac story reveals that we have to be willing to sacrifice immediate attachment to existence in order to relate to it on an ethical and religious level; Husserl demands something similar on the rational level
+- St. Augustin: memory is almost infinite, and in some sense all of the world is in my memory; but maybe my memory is in the world?
+I can live in memory...
+Phenomenology of memory is wild
+- The 'naivete' of the natural attitude -- to be phenomenologically naive is to fail to critically account for consciousness to posit the existence of the world; world is presupposed and already posited, set out; not realizing that existence is posited by us
+- Phenomenology comes in after the fact
+- Hegel: we constitute the world but we 'forget' it -- we do not recognize our own activity in the world; and we confront it as a gegenshtein; as already out there.
+Then you do philosophy and you think the problem of philosophy is the problem of the bridge.
+- There is an epistemological problem of objectivity, but not about getting from the subject to the object -- the problem of the bridge is a false problem.
+We've presupposed that the world must already be out there rather than something that consciousness posits for itself.
+- Who inhabits the natural attitude?
+Everyone.
+- qua -- insofar as
+- You can realize when you are asking problems with basic naive presuppositions
+- Husserl vs Decartes -- we "haven't really lost things" -- we've changed their identities in a particular sense, by what and how do appearances appear to me?
+- Why practice the epoche?
+Demand for apodicticity in knowledge -- emerges from reason's drive to achieve unity of knowledge
+- The idea that if knowledge is knowledge it has to be absolutely certain -- this is potentially a presupposition, maybe emerges from the background of disagreement Husserl emerges from -- for Husserl this is not good
+- A layer below utter apodiciticity -- an evidence which excludes doubt but still can be doubted; for Decartes, "I am" is indubidable
+- The being of the world is not apodictic (which is why we bracket it): we see red, but we do not see being-red; we hear a high pitch but we do not hear being high-pitched
+-